swetasaraswat/Terra/README.md

 **Demo video:** [add link]
 **License:** MIT

-Terra turns raw campus sustainability readings — waste, energy, water — into statistically verified, accreditation-ready ESG intelligence.
+Terra turns raw campus sustainability readings waste, energy, water into statistically verified, accreditation-ready ESG intelligence.
 Built as the capstone prototype for the AICTE 1M1B Green Skills & Applied AI Internship, in partnership with Microsoft.

 ## The Problem

 Indian higher-education institutions are increasingly required to produce environmental audit evidence for accreditation (NAAC Criterion 7), but most campuses have no systematic way to do it:

-- Waste, energy, and water readings live scattered across registers, spreadsheets, and WhatsApp groups
-- A leaking pipe or a genuine spike looks identical to normal noise until someone manually reviews every entry
-- Audit evidence gets assembled by hand, once a year, under deadline pressure
+Waste, energy, and water readings live scattered across registers, spreadsheets, and WhatsApp groups A leaking pipe or a genuine spike looks identical to normal noise until someone manually reviews every entry Audit evidence gets assembled by hand, once a year, under deadline pressure

 ## The Solution

-Terra is configured once — campus profile, active modules, and zones — and from that point on, every logged reading is automatically checked against a live statistical baseline, flagged if abnormal, and rolled into a dashboard, an alert queue, an ESG scorecard, and a printable report.
+Terra is configured once campus profile, active modules, and zones, and from that point on, every logged reading is automatically checked against a live statistical baseline, flagged if abnormal, and rolled into a dashboard, an alert queue, an ESG scorecard, and a printable report.
 What used to be an annual manual audit becomes a continuous byproduct of normal data entry.

 ## Features